 Give a nerd some chalk, he's going to want a board.
 The BestRite boards have been around (and American made if that's important to you) since the early 1930s, and have been the university standard since the mid 50's.
-These are a little trickier to buy, since you'll need to contact a dealer; if you have the patience to go that route it is worth it!
-If you have a hard time finding a dealer, feel free to email me and I can put you in contact with the representative that helped me buy a couple.
+These are a little trickier to buy, since MooreCo stopped making them in mid-2020.
+There is another prominent manufacturer still making great boards, by the name of Marsh Industries.
+They also largely supply dealers, so you'll have to find a sales rep. If you have the patience to go that route it is worth it!
+If you have a hard time finding a dealer, Marsh industries website has a sales email address here.
 If you want the simpler solution, the Quartet boards on Amazon are nice too.
 Make sure to stick with the porcelain board if possible, they make for better surfaces than the synthetics.

 This section is under the "if you want to treat yourself" condition, in that most of these suggestions are on the expensive side of the spectrum.
 However, I've gotten an immense amount of utility and mileage from the below items, and use them regularly.